Dagrut/pop-quizz/README.md

 The marks are also written in the log files, side by side with the remaining time for the quizz, when they submitted it.
 Also if a student reach the time limit, the quizz will be automatically submitted for him.

 When a student checks all good responses and doesn't check the other ones, he gets one point.
 If he doesn't, he gets 0 for this question.

+When you quit the program, it will do two things (that are also done periodically each 10 seconds) : It will save the current state (each student state, mark, start time, and so on), and also write a **summary.txt** file containing these details in a human readable format.
+You can check this file whenever you want.
+Note that the content of this file may NOT be the same as the `list` command output, since this command only list the current students state, not the previous ones (that were restored from a past session).

+When you restart the program with the same data directory, it will load the previous state and be able to restore the state, marks and other details of each students.

 ##TODO